Who is Margot Fonteyn

 Fonteyn’s career was punctuated by significant accolades, including her 1951 decoration as a Commander of the Order of the British Empire.
 In 1979, the Royal Ballet honored her with the prestigious title of Prima Ballerina Assoluta, a testament to her unparalleled contribution to the dance world.

-Despite facing personal challenges, including a brief incarceration in Panama in 1959, Fonteyn’s legacy as a dancer remains untarnished.
+Despite facing personal challenges, including a brief stint in prison in Panama in 1959, Fonteyn’s legacy as a dancer remains untarnished.

 Her marriage to Panamanian politician Roberto Arias in 1955 highlighted her intriguing personal life.